shadow/shadow/docs/4-Notes-and-FAQs.md

 LD_PRELOAD=/home/rob/.shadow/lib/libshadow-interpose.so shadow ...
 ```

 Similarly, when running `shadow-plugin-tor`, the `shadow-tor` command also sets up some required variables for the user.
-When running the `shadow-plugin-tor` minimal example, stop Shadow from forking with something like this:
+When running the `shadow-plugin-tor` minimal example, stop Shadow from forking by doing something like the following instead of using the `shadow-tor` command:

 ```bash
 cd shadow-plugin-tor/resource/minimal